Skip to content

 II.
 Setting Up Cloudflare Pages:

-1. Log in to Cloudflare: Navigate to your Cloudflare dashboard.
+1. Log in to Cloudflare and open the dashboard.

 4. Connect to GitHub:

-• Project Name: This will be part of your *.pages.dev subdomain (e.g., my-blog).
+• Project name — becomes part of your *.pages.dev subdomain.

-• Root Directory (Advanced): Leave this as is unless your Astro project is in a subdirectory of your repository.
+• Root directory — leave default unless your project is in a subdir.

 IV.
 Automatic Preview and Production Deployments: